lab1092/blender-manual_ja/manual/physics/soft_body/reference.rst

 Aerodynamics
    Simple
-      If you turn on :guilabel:`Aero` the force is not confined to the vertices, but has an effect also on the edges.
+      If you turn on *Aero* the force is not confined to the vertices, but has an effect also on the edges.
       The angle and the relative speed between medium and edge is used to calculate the force on the edge.
       This force results that vertices with little connecting edges (front of a plane) fall faster than vertices with more connecting edges (middle of a plane).
       If all vertices have the same amount of edges in a direction they fall with equal speed.
       An edge moving in its own direction feels no force, and an edge moving perpendicular to its own direction feels maximum force (think of a straw moving through air).
-Try it with an :guilabel:`Factor` of 30 at first.
+Try it with an *Factor* of 30 at first.

    Lift Force
       Use an aerodynamic model that is closer to physical laws and looks more interesting.
 Disable for a more muted simulation.